 It’s possible that you’ve already tried telling your parents that you need support, only for them to brush off the situation or make you feel like you’re being dramatic.
 You might even feel like your parents contribute to your poor mental health – if you have parents that are neglectful or abusive, that can have a very negative effect on your emotional and mental well-being.

-If it’s not safe to talk to your parents about how you’re feeling or you just don’t feel comfortable talking with them yet, don’t delay in getting the help you need.
+If it’s not safe to talk to your parents about how you’re feeling or you just don’t feel comfortable talking with them yet, you don’t need to delay in getting the help you need.
 If possible, find another adult you can trust or confide in.
 This might be a teacher, a friend’s parent, a coach, a pastor, or maybe a different family member.
 There are also hotlines you can call if you don’t know where else to turn or need support right away, including:

 When your parents love and support you, the last thing they want is for you to struggle alone.
 It makes total sense that you’re nervous to talk to them – even adults struggle to be vulnerable and reach out for help.
 However, deciding to talk to your parents about your mental health can make a huge difference in your life, both now and in the future.

-2. Make sure the time is right: Bring up the conversation during a time when your parents seem relaxed and can give you their full attention.
+Bring up the conversation during a time when your parents seem relaxed and can give you their full attention.
 This could be during your drive home from school or on a weekend when your parents are unoccupied.
 You can also let your parents know that you’d like to talk and schedule a time to have the conversation.

-3. Express that you need help: Tell your parents that you want to see someone who can help you, like a therapist.
+Tell your parents that you want to see someone who can help you, like a therapist.
 If you are direct in saying that you need help, your parents will better understand how they can support you.

-4. Get extra support if you need it: If you’re worried about how your parents will react or want someone else there, you can reach out to another adult you trust or talk to a school counselor if there is one available to you.
+If you’re worried about how your parents will react or want someone else there, you can reach out to another adult you trust or talk to a school counselor if there is one available to you.
 This extra person can give you advice on what to say, help you practice the conversation, or even be in the room while you talk to your parents.

 How Your Parents Can Help You With Your Mental Health